dortania/OpenCore-Install-Guide/ktext.md

 * [USBInjectAll](https://github.com/Sniki/OS-X-USB-Inject-All/releases)
   * Used for injecting Intel USB controllers on systems without defined USB ports in ACPI
-  * Not needed on Skylake and newer(AsRock is dumb and does need this)
+  * Shouldn't be needed on Desktop Skylake and newer
+    * AsRock is dumb and does need this
+    * Coffee Lake and older laptops are however recommended to use this kext
   * Does not work on AMD CPUs **at all**
   * Requires OS X 10.11 or newer